aws/karpenter-provider-aws/website/content/en/pre-docs/tasks/running-pods.md

 ```
 In this example, the container is requesting 128MiB of memory and .5 CPU.
 Its limits are set to 256MiB of memory and 1 CPU.
-Instance tpe selection math only uses `requests`, but `limits` may be configured to enable resource oversubscription.
+Instance type selection math only uses `requests`, but `limits` may be configured to enable resource oversubscription.

 See [Managing Resources for Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for details on resource types supported by Kubernetes, [Specify a memory request and a memory limit](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/#specify-a-memory-request-and-a-memory-limit) for examples of memory requests, and [Specifying Values to Control AWS Provisioning](/docs/cloud-providers/aws/aws-spec-fields) for a list of supported resources.